Site icon Universal Tech Hub

 What is spear phishing attack?
 Spear phishing is an advanced form of email scam that targets certain people or businesses.
 This strategy is risky because it personalizes the attack and uses publicly available information to increase its credibility.
 There is still a need for human intervention, even with the availability of technological solutions like email filters and dedicated security software.

 A crucial defense mechanism against these kinds of attacks is education and training for individuals and employees in companies.
-We must cultivate an attitude of mistrust and caution about electronic correspondence, particularly email, to truly understand what is spear phishing cyber attack and how to defend against it.
+We must cultivate an attitude of mistrust and caution about electronic correspondence, particularly email, to truly understand what is spear phishing in cyber security and how to defend against it.
 Important steps in this direction include being careful about opening attachments or clicking on links in spam messages, checking the sender’s details, and carefully reading the contents of emails.

 Multiple phishing resistance tests are available on Oneconsult.
 By conducting controlled phishing operations, the penetration testing team can help you identify weak points in your email security and either fix them or raise awareness among your staff.
 The Cyber Security Awareness Presentation is only one of several security-related courses offered to staff members at the Cyber Security Academy.